anderson-aristotle/finite-state-machine-challenge/README.md

 # JS Finite State Machine Challenge

-For this challenge, you will create a simple [Finite State Machine](https://en.wikipedia.org/wiki/Finite-state_machine).
+For this challenge, you will create a simple [Finite-State Machine](https://en.wikipedia.org/wiki/Finite-state_machine), represented by a SubwayGate.

 ## Prerequisites